sammcvicker/spellcrafting/ABSTRACT.md

-# Mage Abstract
+# Magically Abstract

-Mage is LLMs as a Python language feature.
+Magically is LLMs as a Python language feature.

 It's powered by PydanticAI - an omni-provider agentic SDK.